elkhader/elkhader/README.md

 - 👋 Hi, I’m @elkhader
 - 👀 I’m interested in resource-constrained and mobile computing.
 - 🌱 I’m currently learning AI and cybersec.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything cybersec or AI for embedded systems.
 - 📫 You can reach me <a href="https://twitter.com/ironicallygreen">@ironicallygreen</a>.

 <!---